Money matters - Chile vs Argentina

 Which currency would I need to take?

 Resist the temptation to look for local currency before you leave.
-Dollars (and Euros) are widely exchanged and welcome (in Argentina especially).
+Dollars (and Euros) are widely exchanged and welcomed (especially in Argentina).
 In Chile, you know from the information above that you will be dealing with a steady exchange rate for your cash, though the cost of living is higher.
-Things are more volatile in Argentina, but dollars and euros will be a safe bet too.
+Things are more volatile in Argentina, but dollars and euros will be a safe bet, too.

 Changing money

 You can easily change dollars and euros at hotels and Casas de Cambio.
-Just look carefully at the daily exchange rate bearing in mind any commissions.
+Just look carefully at the daily exchange rate, bearing any commissions in mind.
 In Chile - depending on the fees offered by your home bank - you can also easily access cash dispensing machines in case you need to, but in general terms, you will find that with the local fees and those of your bank, it is preferable to exchange cash, rather than getting it from the dispensers.

-Remember that in Argentina, you may wake up one morning finding that the exchange rates have changed considerably (generally in your favour), so you may get more Pesos today.
+Remember that in Argentina, you may wake up one morning to find that the exchange rates have changed considerably (generally in your favour), so you may get more than the day before.
 Avoid changing too much money at once for that reason and because of the limited highest denomination in circulation.
-The highest banknote in circulation in Argentina now is the 2000 pesos (until May 2023, it was only 1000), worth about $4 at the time of writing.
-You can imagine that if you change even as little as $100, you will end up with around 24 banknotes or even more depending on what is available, so a considerable wadge of paper will line your pockets!
-By the time you spend it and get more change (no coins), your bags will be bulging with banknotes, mostly of very little value, but it could become tremendously confusing.
+The highest banknote in circulation in Argentina now is the 2000 pesos (until May 2023, it was only 1000), worth over $2 at the time of writing.
+You can imagine that if you change even as little as $100, you will end up with around 40 banknotes or even more as only smaller denominations may be available so with a considerable wadge of paper to line your pockets!
+By the time you spend it and get more change (no coins), your bags will be bulging with banknotes, mostly of very little value, but it could all become tremendously confusing.
+Warning, Argentina is on course for full dollarisation, so by the time you read this blog the local currency may have disappeared with US dollars taking its place.

 Credit cards

-Contactless cards are accepted, but you may also be required to enter your pin in most cases.
-Paying by phone is fine in tourist areas where shops are familiar with the process, but not so elsewhere where you are still expected to exhibit your piece of plastic.
+Contactless cards are accepted, but you may also be required to enter your PIN in most cases.
+Paying by mobile phone is acceptable in tourist areas where shops are familiar with the process, but not elsewhere where you are still expected to exhibit your piece of plastic.

 Do not change too much money for the reasons stated above.
-You do not want to get to the last day of your stay with the equivalent value of a few hundred dollars (pounds or euros), as unless you plan a shopping spree on expensive ponchos or leather goods, you cannot change it back on your return.
-If you travel from Chile to Argentina, it is easy to change Chilean pesos in Argentina (but mainly only in Casas de Cambio, hotels and banks.
+You do not want to get to the last day of your stay with the equivalent value of even a hundred dollars (pounds or euros) unless you plan a shopping spree in the hugely expensive duty-free shops at the airport on ponchos or leather goods, you cannot change it back on your return.
+If you travel from Chile to Argentina, it is easy to exchange Chilean pesos in Argentina (but mainly only in Casas de Cambio, hotels and banks.
 The local dealers are not interested!)
-If you end with Argentine Pesos, we advise you to spend as much as possible, leaving perhaps the equivalent of 10-20 dollars for airport expenses such as coffee.
-Any other small change can be given as tips, charity to the many beggars, or taken back as a (worthless) souvenir since no bank will change your pesos to convert into pounds or dollars (and you will need a shedload to make it worthwhile anyway).
+If you end up with Argentine Pesos, we advise you to spend as much as possible, leaving perhaps the equivalent of 10-20 dollars for airport expenses such as coffee.
+Any other small change can be given as tips, charity to the many beggars, or taken back as a (worthless) souvenir since no UK bank will change your pesos to convert into pounds or dollars (and you will need a shedload to make it worthwhile anyway).
 So beware!

 In conclusion

 Chile, Argentina (and Uruguay) are economically very different.
 Across the area, dollars (and Euros) are a safe bet.
-Change to local currency regularly and in moderation, avoiding ending up with unspent local cash.
+Change money to local currencies regularly and in moderation, avoiding ending up with unspent local cash.
 Wherever possible, use your debit/credit cards.